 Prevent Ice Dams & Roof Leaks in Boston | Landlord Tips

-If you own a Single-Family Home (SFH) or multi-family property in the Greater Boston area, you already know that our winters are relentless.
+If you own a Single-Family Home (SFH) or multi-family property in Greater Boston or Worcester County, you already know that our winters are relentless.
 Between sudden Nor'easters and plunging temperatures, the freeze-thaw cycle can wreak havoc on your investment.

-This year alone, countless landlords across Cambridge, Brookline, and Newton received that dreaded midnight text from their tenants: "Water is dripping from the ceiling."
+This year alone, countless landlords received that dreaded midnight call from their tenants: "Water is dripping from the ceiling."
 The culprit?
 Ice dams.

 For out-of-state or international investors, managing a Boston property during winter can feel like a nightmare.
 Before the spring thaw fully arrives, here is exactly what you need to know about ice dams, how to prevent them, and how to protect your rental ROI.